forax/java-guide/guide/chapter09-list_and_map.md

 ### More on transformations
-To do more transformations of lists and maps, the Stream API is richer
+To do more transformations of lists and maps, use the Stream API.